Experimental film: Italy

-Italy had an historically difficult relationship with its avant-garde scene, although, the birth of cinema coincided with the emerging of Italian Futurism.
+Italy had a historically difficult relationship with its avant-garde scene, although, the birth of cinema coincided with the emerging of Italian Futurism.

 Potentially the new medium of cinema was a perfect match for the concerns of futurism, a renowned for promoting new aesthetics, motion, and modes of perception.
 Especially, given the futurist fascination with the sensation of speed and the dynamism of modern life.
 However, what is left of futurist cinema is mostly on paper, many films very lost, and other never got made.
-Amongst those literatures it is worth noting The Futurist Cinema (Marinetti et al., 1916), Technical Manifesto of Futurist Literature (1912), The Variety Theatre (1913), The Futurist Synthetic Theatre (1915), and The New Religion – Morality of Speed (1916).
+Amongst those literatures there are The Futurist Cinema (Marinetti et al., 1916), Technical Manifesto of Futurist Literature (1912), The Variety Theatre (1913), The Futurist Synthetic Theatre (1915), and The New Religion – Morality of Speed (1916).
 Perhaps, the futurists were amongst the first avant-garde filmmakers group devoted to the potential of the image, praising motion and aiming towards an anti-narrative aesthetic.
 As an example, Marinetti's quote: "The cinema is an autonomous art.
 The cinema must therefore never copy the stage.
 The cinema, being essentially visual, must above all fulfil the evolution of painting, detach itself from reality, from photography, from the graceful and solemn..."
 As exemplified in the quote, the image is the real subject, not the story or the acting, an approach and attitude that remain true for the whole history of experimental filmmaking.

-Anton Giulio Bragaglia is undoubtedly the most known filmmaker from the futurist movement.
+Anton Giulio Bragaglia is one of the most known filmmakers from the futurist movement.